vultisig/docs/voltix-token/airdrop.md

 ### Initial Airdrop

-The initial airdrop is 10,000,000 VLTI.
+The initial airdrop is 10,000,000 VLTI, which will be distributed after the first year.
 After which, all public keys are purged and a new airdrop period begins.

 ### Ongoing Airdrop